This article originally appeared on imoney.my, in partnership with CTOS.

 The most important part of your report to a potential borrower is the third section, Financial History.

-This section takes you down a memory lane of your financial history in 3 parts – recent credit application and CCRIS details, record of dishonoured cheques and your comment.
+This section takes you down a memory lane of your financial history – recent credit application, CCRIS details and your comment.

 The CCRIS details is further broken down to 3 parts: